Menlo (typeface)

-Menlo is a monospaced sans-serif typeface designed by Jim Lyles and Charles Bigelow in 1997.
+Menlo is a monospaced sans-serif typeface designed by Jim Lyles and Charles Bigelow.
 The typeface was first shipped with Mac OS X Snow Leopard in August 2009.
-Menlo superseded Monaco typeface, which had long been being the default monospaced typeface on macOS.
-Menlo is based upon the open source font Bitstream Vera and the public domain font DejaVu.
+Menlo superseded the Monaco typeface, which had long been the default monospaced typeface on macOS.
+Menlo is based on the open source font Bitstream Vera and the public domain font DejaVu.

 Replacement

 Menlo was replaced as the system monospaced font in Mac OS X 10.11 El Capitan in September 2015, with a new Apple-made monospaced font called SF Mono, a monospaced variant of the San Francisco family of fonts that Apple has created as part of its corporate identity.
-It is not installed as a user-accessible typeface by default, although it is included with and used by Terminal or Xcode.

-SF Mono can be installed on macOS by downloading it from the Apple Developer website.
-Even if it is installed by the user, SF Mono's license agreement is extraordinarily restrictive; it limits use of the font "solely in conjunction with some Apple-branded applications", and it is not allowed to be embedded anywhere.
-Any other use of the typeface requires written consent from Apple.